caidam/kafka-on-the-shore/README.md

 💭 *Are these events truly supernatural?
 Or just a trick of the weather?*

-As a **data engineer**, the task is to build an architecture that would enable the capture, storage, and analisis of the data produced by the sensors, ultimately helping to uncover the *weather conditions* under which the events appear.
+As a **data engineer**, the task is to build an architecture that would enable the capture, storage, and analysis of the data produced by the sensors, ultimately helping to uncover the *weather conditions* under which the events appear.

 ### **Tech Stack**
 - **Kafka** - Real-time data streaming
 - **Docker & Docker Compose** - Local setup
-- **Terraform** - Infrastructure as Code (AWS provisioning)
+- **Terraform** - Infrastructure as Code (resource provisioning)
 - **Kestra** - Workflow orchestration
 - **AWS S3** - Data storage
 - **DuckDB / MotherDuck** - Cloud data warehouse for analysis